acswift/acswift/CV.md

 | 1990/11-1995/03 | Boulder Daily Camera | daily newspaper | Boulder CO, US |
 |-|-|-|-|
 > advertising designer
-- design and paste up
+- graphic design and paste up
 - Quark Xpress & Photoshop
 - management of the transition from dedicated typesetting computers to desktop publishing on the Mac
 - exceptionally effective advertising